SherG/hugo-whisper-theme/exampleSite/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'Looking for RuralNH.org?'
 date: 2018-11-28T15:14:39+10:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+We're migrating to a new platform.
+Hold tight and we'll be back online soon.